tdg5/blog_snippets/lib/blog_snippets/articles/crafting_your_first_pry_plugin/README.md

 end
 ```

-If we were to evaluate this method in a Pry session, the `after_read` and
+If we were to evaluate this method in a Pry session, imaginary `after_read` and
 `before_eval` hooks would fire like so:

 ```ruby